manojsgajare/product_app/README.md

 ## Nimap Product CRUD task

  ## Installation & Run
- - Before running the API server, we should update the database config inside the application.properties file.
+ - Before running the API server, we should update the database config inside the application.properties file
  - Update the port number, username and password as per our local database config.
     - server.port=8080
     - spring.datasource.url=jdbc:mysql://localhost:3306/product